Hussain-Naik/PP1-Masjid-E-Rizwan/README.md

 - Navigation logo too large was set with fixed width
     - Solved by removing width on logo and setting hr background color to fill remaining navigation

+- Redirect not working on response page
+    - Solved by adding full file page to github pages deployment url.

 ### Unsolved Bugs

 - None